Office PowerPoint MCP server

 • Check prerequisites

-• Offer installation options (PyPI or local development)
+• Offer installation options

 • Install required dependencies

-• Provide instructions for Claude Desktop integration
+• Provide instructions for integrating with Claude Desktop

 1. Clone the repository: